-Pursuant to ISO Procedures, Intermittent Power Resources that depend on wind or solar energy as their fuel shall maintain in good working order equipment to collect data required for energy forecasting and shall provide the ISO, or its agent, with this data in the manner identified by the ISO, provided however this requirement shall not apply to any Intermittent Power Resource in commercial operation as of January 1, 2002 with nameplate capacity of 12 MWs or fewer.
+Pursuant to ISO Procedures, Intermittent Power Resources that depend on wind or solar energy as their fuel shall maintain in good working order equipment to collect data required for energy forecasting wind speed and wind direction data at their site and shall provide the ISO, or its agent, with thiswind speed, wind direction and maximum available megawatt data in the manner identified by the ISO, provided however this requirement shall not apply to any Intermittent Power Resource in commercial operation as of January 1, 2002 with nameplate capacity of 12 MWs or fewer.
 An Intermittent Power Resource that depends on wind as its fuel shall, in accordance with ISO Procedures, provide the ISO with wind speed and wind direction data for its site, and maximum available megawatt data.
 An Intermittent Power Resource that depends on solar energy as its fuel shall, in accordance with ISO Procedures, provide the ISO with plane of array irradiance and back panel temperature data for its site, and maximum available megawatt data.
-Each Intermittent Power Resource subject to this Section shall be responsible for the cost of installing and maintaining such equipment at its site, as well as the cost of installing and maintaining the software and hardware necessary to provide the required data described above, in accordance with ISO Procedures.
+Maximum available megawatts shall be the sum of the individual nameplate capacities for all turbines that are online and currently capable of producing power (including those turbines that are not producing any power due to low wind speeds); this value should exclude those turbines that are not producing power due to a fault condition or a network communication failure condition or that are offline for service.
+Each Intermittent Power Resource subject to this Section that depends on wind as its fuel shall be responsible for the cost of installing and maintaining such equipment at its site, as well as the cost of installing and maintaining the software and hardware necessary to provide the required data described above, in accordance with ISO Procedures and shall share in funding the ISO's cost of wind forecasting function pursuant to this Services Tariff.

-The ISO may impose financial sanctions for failure to provide the required data described above.
+The ISO may impose financial sanctions for failure to provide the required wind speed and wind direction data described abovepursuant to ISO Procedures.

-Upon a determination of failure to provide the required data, the ISO shall take the following actions.
-The ISO shall notify the Intermittent Power Resource by written notice of its determination of failure to provide the required data and that the ISO may impose financial sanctions if the failure is not corrected.
-The ISO shall offer a reasonable opportunity to correct the failure to provide the required data.
+Upon a determination of failure to provide the required wind speed and wind direction data-pursuant to ISO Procedures, the ISO shall take the following actions.
+The ISO shall notify the Intermittent Power Resource that depends on wind as its fuel by written notice of its determination of failure to provide the required wind speed and wind direction data and that the ISO may impose financial sanctions if the failure is not corrected.
+The ISO shall offer a reasonable opportunity to correct the failure to provide the required wind speed and wind direction data pursuant to ISO Procedures.
 If, following such reasonable opportunity to cure, such failure is not cured, the ISO may impose daily sanctions of the greater of \$500 or \$20/MW of nameplate capacity until such failure is cured.
 The ISO shall offer the Intermittent Power Resource an opportunity to be heard by senior officers of the ISO prior to imposing sanctions.